mwhelan/mwhelan.github.io/Snow/_posts/2014-09-25-creating-test-data-with-mockaroo.md

 	CreateFile(x => x.City, "City");

+and produces a text file of city names:

+	Adelanto
+	Agoura Hills
+	Alameda
+	Albany
+	Alhambra
+	Aliso Viejo
+	...

 ## Check it out
 Mockaroo is a really great product.
-It's creator, Mark Brocato, was incredibly responsive and helpful to my questions by email when I was putting my test data together, so a big thanks to him for that.
+Its creator, Mark Brocato, was incredibly responsive and helpful to my questions by email when I was putting my test data together, so a big thanks to him for that.
 Features are frequently being added to Mockaroo and you can see those reported on [twitter](https://twitter.com/mockaroodev).

 All the code from this post is on [github](https://github.com/mwhelan/MockarooSandbox).